Learn the answers to the most common questions regarding webcams.

 Why can't other attendees see my webcam?

-Double check to see if your webcam is connected to your computer and then try clicking the Share My Webcam button if you haven't already done so.
-To see if your webcam has been detected, open Preferences > Webcam.
+Double check to see if your webcam is connected to your computer and then try selecting Share My Webcam if you haven't already done so.
+To see if your webcam has been detected, open.

 What should I do if I'm experiencing poor video quality?